 If you're off on a night out, take some condoms with you, even if you are not planning on sleeping with someone.
 It's best to plan for safe sex just in case.

 One reason why some people have unprotected sex is because they have had too much to drink.
 Watch what you drink, and don't get so drunk that you don't know what you are doing.
 Be sensible, know your limits, and always practice safe sex on your gap year.

 Sex is only fun if you are having a good time and if you are safe.
 Most people are careful when they go for a night out in the UK and have their own rules about who they are prepared to sleep with.
 These rules should also apply when you are travelling.
 Don't let your guard down.
 If you are going to go off with someone, make sure your friends know where you are and who you are with.

 Girls, if you decide you do want to sleep with someone, we would recommend taking them back to your hostel/hotel.
 By doing this you know where you are and your friends will be close by.
 You don't need to worry about walking back alone or trying to get a taxi back that late at night.
 If you do decide to go back to his place, then ensure your friends know where you are and that you have enough money and a phone number for a licensed taxi.
 Don't forget condoms!

 Remember, you have the right to say no if you are unhappy with someone or feel uncomfortable with them.
 If you start to think that the person is acting strangely or being too full-on, remove yourself from the situation immediately.
-Don't worry about being polite or wondering what they will think, just get yourself away.
 Find your friends or even a group of other travellers who you can sit with until you feel safe again.